Consumer Union Certificates

 They Are Flexible - Did you know you can choose a maturity date for your certificate from 3 months to 5 years?
-The longer the period, the higher the return.
+The more extended the period, the higher the return.

 BIG CDs - Also called “Jumbo Certificates” these pay the best when you invest $25,000 or more.

 What do you do if you don't have the ability or capital to create a portfolio of your own?
 Just because you don't have extra money to invest right now, it is wise to learn the basics of smart investing so you can make better choices as a consumer.
 It is also a myth to believe that you need a lot of money to begin investing.
 Realize that any amount of money you gain is money you did not have before.

 Learning about investments and finance is a good idea, but if you know what you want from doing so, the effort will result in a better outcome.
 Sure, everyone wants to be rich.
 However, no one wants to wait for it or take the necessary measures to ensure they are on the path to wealth.
 How do you get on that path?
 First, you have a rough idea of where you want to be in five years.
 Second, you dedicate some time to finding out how to get there and then prioritize those goals.

 How much time do you want to spend on investing?
 Depending on your goals, this will vary.
 Do you even have the time?
 Are you investing for retirement?
 Your child's college tuition?
 So you can buy a house?
 These goals have a longer time frame to achieve and could require different financial tools.
 Maybe your time frame is much smaller, and you just want to save up some money for a nice vacation?
 All of these are viable options, but each requires different financial tools.